vgorbic1/Tutorials/JavaScript/Angular 4/http request errors.md

 ## Catch Errors
-Create a centrolized error meanagement in a service file.
+Create a centrslized error meanagement in a service file.
 Use a `.catch()` method for it:

 *server.service.ts*
 ```javascript